 Variety selected by the University of California (UC Davis) in 1979, highly appreciated due to the great quality of its fruitnut: large, smooth, good sealing and very light grain colour.
 Moderate sensitivity to bacteriosis and highly fruitful.
 It reaches 80-90% lateral bearing.
 The tree is of medium size and vigorous.
 Harvests medium-late and needs Fernette, Franquette or Cisco as pollinators.
-It is the most recommended variety for starting orchards.
-It is not recommended under three circumstances: if there are not enough cold hours (approximately 800 h), if the summer temperature is usually not above 25-30°C, and the risk of late spring frost extends later than the 2nd week of May.
+It is the first recommended variety for non-planted orchards.
+Chandler is not advisable under three circumstances: if there not enough chilling (approximately 800 h), if the summer temperature is usually not above 25-30°C, and the risk of late spring frost extends later than the 2nd week of May.

 Exceptionally productive tree.
 It produces 80-90% of lateral bearing.
 Its nut is large with a light grain colour and good sealing.
 Both leafing and harvesting are medium-early and can be pollinated by Tehama, Chandler or Howard.
-A disadvantage is its high sensitivity to bacteriosis and sunbum.
-Therefore, it is a tree that isn’t very weepy which is difficult to train in a central leader.
+A disadvantage is its high sensitivity to bacterial blight and sunbum.
+Therefore, it is a tree that isn’t very weepy which makes it difficult to train in a central leader.

 It is part of the same selection of UC Davis in which Serr, Chandler, Sunland or Tulare were obtained.
 Midseason Harvest (between 7 and 10 days before Chandler), which makes it better when many hectares of that variety have already been planted.
 It has 80-90% lateral bearing.
 It leafs before Chandler, and its nut is big land well sealed.
 Its grain is 90% clear and has a very good fruit quality.
 Small to medium-sized tree which is difficult to grow due to its low vigor.
-It makes it suitable for high density planting (7×3.5) in hedgerow orchards, which can be very fruitful (from 6 to 6,500 Kg/Ha).
+It makes it suitable for high density hedgerow orchards (7×3.5 m), where it can be very fruitful (from 6 to 6,500 Kg/Ha).
 Suitable pollinators: Fernette, Franquette or Cisco.

-Variety selected by Davis in 1979.
+Variety obtained by the UC Davis breeding program in 1979.
 Very vigorous tree of the Serr genetic line, which has been used in intensive orchards with irregular results.
-Undemanding in cold hours (600-650, at Howard level).
-Very fruitful, with good quality large-calibre walnut and grain filling, although its shell is quite rough and the colour of its grain is darker than that of Chandler.
+Less chilling requiring (600-650, at Howard level).
+Very fruitful, with good quality large-calibre walnut and grain filling, although its shell is quite rough and the colour of its grain is darker than that of Chandler, which makes it less appreciated on some markets.
 Leafing date is onea week before Chandler that requires the same pollinators.
 An alternative to Chandler to prevent problems during harvesting, as it ripens a week before.
 Not recommended in areas with potential early frosts in autumn, as its extreme vigor makes it difficult to vegetatively stop and the risk of damage by frost is very high.
 Nor in areas prone to potential late frosts in spring.

 Californian variety obtained by Serr and Forde in UC Davis.
 Large nut with clean seal and very high yield.
 Large and extremely vigorous tree, early ripening and leafing with high resistance to winter cold (but not frost).
 It produces 65% of lateral bearing.
 Its pollinators are Chico, Pedro and Tehama.
 It is not recommended in areas with potential late spring frosts, in addition to being sensitive to sunburn.
 It has a high kernel performance, which makes it the most recommended for kernel production.
 PFA (Pistillate Flower Abortion) sensitive variety: a problem related to an excess of pollen.

 It has been selected as a pollinator.
 Franquette x Lara cross.
 Medium vigor and it adapts well to hedgerow orchards.
 It undergoes lateral bearing, although it produces a yield slightly lower than the base variety.
 Late leafing and good nut quality.
 It can be marketed without problems when mixed with its base variety.
-It also needs high chilling in winter.
+High chilling requirements.
 This variety is a very good pollinator for Chandler and its group (Howard, Tulare), as it produces catkins very early (they start being seen in the 2nd year of grafted plants of 2 + 1).
 Variety registered by INRA (French National Institute for Agricultural Research).

 Franquette x Lara cross.
 Medium vigor and its bearing is rather erect.
 It adapts well to hedgerow orchards trained in central leader.
 It shows lateral bearing, but its yield, compared to Chandler, seems to be slightly lower.
 Late leafing, similar to Franquette.
 Excellent nut quality, although is not spectacularly large.
 100% extra-light kernel.
 Like its parents, requires high chilling so as not to have growth problems that might affect its yield.
 Variety registered by INRA (French National Institute for Agricultural Research).
 Recommended in some cases in which late frosts can compromise the viability of Chandler and also in colder areas of the continent (northern France and England).